desihub/specex/README.md

 ## Using specex for DESI

-Access to specex in python is through a shard object library and desi_compute_psf See [desispec.scripts.specex](https://github.com/desihub/desispec/blob/spx_io_refactor/py/desispec/scripts/specex.py) for more details on how to run specex for multiple bundles in serial or parallel and then merge.
-Here is an example:
+Access to specex in python is through a shared object library extension, `specex._libspecex`:
 ```
+import specex
-from desispec.pybindspecex import run_specex
+from specex._libspecex import run_specex

 com = ['desi_psf_fit']
 com.extend(['-a',